Zukemon/Zukemon/README.md

 - 👋 Hi, I’m @Zukemon/ Zukhumnan Emmanuel
 - 👀 I’m interested in web app development projects amongst others things .dev and innovative
 - 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on any cool projects which include Flask, Three JS, React JS, Blender, AWS and so on
+- 💞️ I’m looking to collaborate on any cool projects which include Flask, Automation with Python, Three JS, React JS, Blender, AWS and so on
 - 📫 You can reach me via email at zuksofalter@gmail.com

 Some of my pet projects so far include: